augustritchie/xplot.py/README.md

 # Python plotter for xplot (.xpl) files

 ## xplot_plotly_combo.ipynb
-I've simply adjusted what was written in https://github.com/tohojo/xplot.py into a plotly syntax instead of matplotlib and made it a jupyter notebook.
+I've simply modified what was written in https://github.com/tohojo/xplot.py into plotly syntax and made it a jupyter notebook.
 I've likely done this very poorly, but it seems to work...

 ## xplot.py (Original)
 This is a basic implementation of (a subset of) the xplot .xpl format